Europe in the committees

 Deliberations on EU items in the Bundestag’s committees

-Since the basis for the deliberations in parliament and its committees constantly changes in the course of the complex, often protracted European legislative procedure, every EU item is something of a “moving target”.
+Given that the documents which are the subject of negotiations between the Council and the European Parliament, such as directives and regulations, constantly change in the course of the complex and often protracted legislative process, the Bundestag must adapt to these procedures if it wants to influence new developments.
 It is not unusual for the Bundestag and its committees to discuss and scrutinise a matter several times, beginning with the first transmission of the initial document and ending with the adoption of the legal act in its final form by the Council and the European Parliament.

 Taking note or recommending a decision

-The committees sometimes decide not to deliver a written opinion (Article 23 Basic Law) and instead merely submit a “summary view” of their discussions to the federal minister responsible.
-Such a summary view gives a brief account of the course of the debate in the committee without a formal vote having taken place on the item.
-It does not possess the political validity of a written opinion, but may help the German Federal Government to argue its case in the deliberations with its European negotiating partners.
+The committees sometimes decide not to deliver a formal opinion under Article 23 (2) of the Basic Law and instead merely submit a “summary view” of their discussions to the relevant federal minister.
+A summary view gives a brief account of the course of the debate in the committee without a formal vote having taken place on the item.
+It does not possess the political validity of a formal opinion, but may offer the Federal Government guidance in its deliberations with European negotiating partners.